adobecom/bulk-updater/download-markdown/readme.md

 The locale will be placed between the domain and stage path in the URL.

 For example, if the stage path is '/drafts/staged-content', and the entry is 'de/entry' the URL is 'https://main--bacom-blog--adobecom.hlx.page/de/drafts/staged-content/entry.md'.

+## Authentication Support

+The dotenv library is used to load environment variables from a .env file.
+Copy the .env.example file to .env and set the `AUTHORIZATION_TOKEN` variable in the .env file.
+The authorization token will be used in the header of the markdown fetch request.

 ## Download Process